 The Oliver Zangwill Centre provides high quality, evidence-based, neuropsychological assessment and rehabilitation to adults with an acquired brain injury.

-They support clients to understand how their brain injury has disrupted their life course, their sense of identity and their participation in personally meaningful activities.
+The clinical team consists of highly experienced clinical psychologists, speech and language therapists, occupational therapists and therapy assistants, who support clients to understand how their brain injury has disrupted their life course, their sense of identity and their participation in personally meaningful activities.

 Provides support for the friends and families of people with mental health conditions, running support groups (in person and online) and a phone support service on 07783 267013.